vedph/pythia/docs/example.md

 ### Profile

-The profile is just a JSON file.
+The indexing behavior is fully defined in the profile, which is just a JSON file.
 You can write it with your favorite text/code editor (mine is VSCode).
+Here I dissect it to explain its main sections.

 #### Source

+🎯 Define the source for our documents.

 (1) **source**: the source for documents is just the file system.
 So we use a `source-collector.file`: